carbonplan/research/articles/dac-calculator-explainer/index.md

   capitalRecovery={286}
 />

 If you are following along in the model, you can refresh the page to reload the baseline model.
-To model low cost Wind, we select ‘Wind’ from the energy dropdown menu.
+To model low cost wind, we select 'wind' from the energy dropdown menu.
 From here, the only changes we make to the model are moving the electricity requirements slider to 0.95 GJ/tCO2 and the thermal requirements slider to 5.8 GJ/tCO2.

 <ParameterScenario
   figureNumber={4}
-  capitalExpense={936}
+  energySource={'wind'}
-  WACC={8.5}
+  capEx={936}
-  facilityLifetime={20}
+  electricReq={10}
-  scale={1000000}
+  thermalReq={10}
   totalCost={365}
   variableOM={4}
   fixedOM={64}